Project-MONAI/model-zoo/models/breast_density_classification/docs/README.md

 The bundle does not support torchscript.

 # Input and Output Formats
-The input image should have the size [299, 299, 3].
-For a dicom image which are single channel.
-The channel can be repeated 3 times.
+The input image should have the size [3, 299, 299].
 The output is an array with probabilities for each of the four class.

 # Sample Data
 In the folder `sample_data` few example input images are stored for each category of images.
 These images are stored in jpeg format for sharing purpose.